naibafomsare/radiation-cooling/README.md

 The aim is to extract exactly the same amount of heat that is generated as the laser passes through the mirror dissipating some of its power.
 The laser is a Guassian beam propagating on-axis, therefore, more heat is produced in the central region of the mirror than in the surronding areas. *The challenge then becomes extracting different amounts of heat from different areas of the mirror surface in accordance to the Guassian intensity profile of the beam.*

 Because thermal radiation is electromagnetic, the problem can be formulated in terms of ray tracing in an imaging system.
-Figure 1 shows the mirror, the laser beam going through, two off-axis gold plated folding mirrors and two cold traps.
+Figure 1 shows the main mirror, the laser beam going through, two off-axis gold plated folding mirrors and two cold traps.
 The position of the folding mirrors are such that they produce  images of the *mirror* at the apertures of the cold traps.

 <!-- <img src="figures/radiative_cooling_overview.png" alt="drawing" width="800"/> -->